-The old The Mag model had Alnico 5 rod magnets in place of conductive pole pieces and a single long bar magnet.
+The older original version had Alnico 5 rod magnets in place of conductive pole pieces and a single long bar magnet.
 Rod magnets are essentially what’s in your traditional single coil pickup.
 What you get with this design is a more focused magnetic field.
 In The Mag, the Alnico 5 rods are all the same length and come flush with the top of the bobbins.

-Looking at the SH-3 Stag Mag, you have Alnico 2 rod magnets.
+Looking at the SH-3, you have Alnico 2 rod magnets.
 Additionally, the magnets have a stagger in the fashion of a single coil.
 Hence, the “stag” in the name.
 And that is the unique approach to the design.
 It is about like getting a humbucker from of two traditional single coils.

 Wait?
 What?
 Yes, that’s right.
 Put the 4-con lead wire in to play, and you can wire it up for whatever splitting option you prefer.
 As such, the alnico rod magnet design will give you a much more Strat-like tone than you get from splitting a regular humbucker.